tibbdc/cookiecutter-reproducible-science/README.md

 ├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── figures        <- Figures for the manuscript or reports └── src                <- Source code for this project
-    ├── data           <- scripts and programs for downloading and preprocessing the data (generate data from external to processed)
-    ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── analysis       <- Source code for analysis (generate result) ├── tools          <- Any other helper scripts go here
+    ├── data           <- scripts for downloading and preprocessing the data (generate data from external to processed) ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── analysis       <- Source code for analysis (generate result) ├── tools          <- Any other helper scripts go here